mrjackyliang/homebridge-adt-pulse/README.md

 2. Tap the dotted circle (`...`) (located on the top right of the screen)
 3. View the sensors that require attention and resolve those issues

-If you are using automation, __you acknowledge that this will happen__ and accept the risks for the system not completely arming the system.
+If you have set up automation, __you acknowledge that this will happen__ and accept the risks of the system not completely arming itself.

 ## Arm Night Support
 As for ADT Pulse systems, __Arm Night__ is only available for use through the panel itself.
 Although it is not visible on the Web Portal or the mobile app, you can still place your system in __Arm Night__ mode with this plugin.

-__Note:__ A workaround has been implemented to address portal issues preventing the completion of the "Arm Night" action.
-If you encounter warnings related to this, you can safely disregard them.

 ## Debug Mode
 Previously, there was a setting to allow users to switch the plugin to debug mode.
 Over time, it became apparent that this setting made resolving issues excessively challenging.